 Just like Mercury, Venus doesn’t have any moons.

-Venus is a terrestrial planet.
-It's small and rocky.
+- Venus is a terrestrial planet.
+It is small and rocky.

-A day on Venus lasts 243 Earth days.
-That's a long time!
+- A day on Venus lasts 243 Earth days.

-Venus has been visited by several spacecraft.
-Mariner 2, Mariner 5, and Mariner 10 have been there.
-We also sent Pioneer Venus 1 and Pioneer Venus 2.
-Most recently we sent an orbiter called Magellan.
+- Venus has been visited by several spacecraft: Mariner 2, Mariner 5, Mariner 10, Pioneer Venus 1, Pioneer Venus 2, and an orbiter called Magellan.